waikato-datamining/spectral-data-converter-sklearn/DESCRIPTION.rst

-Visualization plugins for the spectral-data-converter library.
+Scikit-learn plugins for the spectral-data-converter library.